2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ![image](assets/en/2.webp)

 As an administrator, you would need the user’s Email address and set a standard password.
-It is advised as Administrator to inform the user that they should change this password before using the account for security reasons.
-If the Administrator does NOT set a Password and SMTP has been set on the server, the user will receive an email with an invite link to create their account and set the password themselves.
+It is recommended that the Administrator inform the user to change this password before using the account for security reasons.
+If the Administrator does not set a Password and SMTP has been configured on the server, the user will receive an email with an invitation link to create their account and set a password themselves.

 ### Example

-When following the course by an instructor, follow the link given by the instructor and create your account on the Demo environment provided.
+When following the course with an instructor, follow the link provided by the instructor and create your account on the Demo environment.
 Ensure your email address and password are saved securely; you will need these login credentials for the rest of the demo objectives in this course.

 Your instructor may have gathered the email address upfront and sent an invitation link before this exercise.
 If instructed, check your Email.